 Stainless steels are divided into three main groups (others are not used as much), and each type is identified by the three digits that are usually printed on the steel:

 - Martensitic stainless steel: Steel has a chromium ratio between 11.5% and 18%. t is magnetic and produces long white sparks with few forks. t is used for wear-resistant projects.
-Some examples are AISI 410, 416, 420, 431, 501, and 502 sheets of steel.
+Some examples are AISI 410, 416, 420, 431, 501, and 502 steel sheets.

 - Ferritic steel contains between 17-18% and 27% chromium. t is widespread, and its high carbon content makes it magnetic.
 Hen milled produces white or red sparks with a few forks.
 Erratic steel is AISI 405, 409, 432, 439, 442, and 446.